turingschool/mod-0-project-fe/section3/reflection.md

 - Do i have to console.log every time i make a change to an array using a array method?

-- Maybe i'm just typing it wrong but will there be instances where interpolation won't work so we would have to use concatenation instead a loop in an array?
+- Maybe i'm just typing it wrong when i try it but will there be instances where interpolation won't work so we would have to use concatenation instead of a loop in an array?